raspberrypilearning/our-beat/en/step_4.md

 --- task ---
 ### Play instruments together

-8. The melody micro:bit plays its tune, then sends a signal to tell the bass when to play.
+8. The melody micro:bit plays its tune, then sends a signal to tell the bass micro:bit when to play.

 You can use the melody you created in the last step!